mdalton404/groupme-scraper/README.md

 GroupMe Data Collection
 --------------

-Originally written by Abu Qader
+Originally written by @aqader

-Updated to Python 3.6 by Matt Dalton
+Updated to Python 3.6 by @mdalton404

 This is a set of simple scripts to download data from GroupMe's API for a particular chat.
 It ouputs everything into a CSV file and can be used to look at user analytics, group analytics and even some interesting ML applications.